-The material contracts of the Company entered into during the financial year ended December 31, 2023, or before such time that are still in effect, other than contracts entered into in the ordinary course of business:
+The material contracts of the Company entered into during the financial year ended December 31, 2024, or before such time that are still in effect, other than contracts entered into in the ordinary course of business:

-- 1. Timok Royalties as described above under "General Development of the Business" and "Mineral Properties" - a.
-Royalty Sale Agreement between the Company and Euromax Resources Ltd ("Euromax") for acquisition of Euromax's NSR royalty interests over the Timok Project dated June 7, 2013 for consideration of C\$200,000 (the "Royalty Sale Agreement").
+- 1. Timok Royalties as described above under "General Development of the Business" and "Mineral Properties" - Royalty Sale Agreement between the Company and Euromax Resources Ltd ("Euromax") for acquisition of Euromax's NSR royalty interests over the Timok Project dated June 7, 2013 for consideration of C\$200,000 (the "Royalty Sale Agreement"). - b.
+Agreement for assignment of the NSR royalty interests over the Timok Project to the Company between the Company and Euromax dated June 7, 2013 and entered into pursuant to the Royalty Sale Agreement.

-- b.
-Agreement for assignment of the NSR royalty interests over the Timok Project to the Company between the Company and Euromax dated June 7, 2013 and entered into pursuant to the Royalty Sale Agreement. - c.
+- c.
 Timok Royalty Agreement between Reservoir Capital Corp. and Euromax with respect to the NSR royalty interests over the Timok Project dated March 16, 2010. - 2.
 SSR Acquisition as described above under "General Development of the Business" - a.
 Royalty Purchase Agreement between the Company and SSR and certain of its subsidiaries for acquisition of SSR's royalty portfolio dated July 29, 2021 for consideration of up to US\$100,000,000, as amended and restated pursuant to the Amended and Restated Royalty Purchase Agreement between the Company and certain of its subsidiaries and SSR Mining and certain of its subsidiaries dated October 15, 2021. - 3.
-Sprott Credit Facility as described above under "General Development of the Business" - a.
-Sprott Credit Agreement between the Company and Sprott Private Resource Lending II (Collector), LP dated August 16, 2021, as amended January 24, 2022 in the amount of US\$44,000,000. - 4.
+Franco-Nevada Credit Facility as described above under "General Development of the Business" - a.
+Franco-Nevada Credit Agreement among the Company, EMX Chile SpA and Franco-Nevada GLW Holdings Corp. dated June 19, 2024 in the amount of US\$35,000,000. - 4.
 Caserones Acquisition as described above under "General Development of the Business" and "Mineral Properties" - a.
 The Share Purchase Agreements between the Company and certain Caserones vendors for acquisition of the vendors' share interest in the Caserones mine royalty dated August 19, 2021 and September 2, 2021 for consideration of US\$34,100,000. - b.
 The Share Purchase Agreements between the Company and certain Caserones vendors for acquisition of the vendors' share interest in the Caserones mine royalty dated April 14, 2022 and May 12, 2022 for consideration of US\$25,742,000.